The Cost of Juvenile Fees and Fines

 Rising above a justice system that was designed to hold Black & Brown youth back is no easy feat.
 That’s why Des the Poet encourages young people across the nation to keep moving their feet towards greatness.

 Watch Keep Them Feet Moving! and share it with someone who needs this message today.
 Because when we all rise together, change can happen.

 Learn how to support Debt Free Justice’s initiatives HERE.

 In partnership with Progeny, Debt Free Justice successfully hosted its first community listening session in Wichita, Kansas.
 We had close to 40 system-impacted youth and advocates discuss how fees and fines have impacted their lives.
-Learn more about our Debt Free Justice Campaign in Kansas.
+Learn more about our Debt Free Justice Campaign and our state and national coalition partners in Kansas.